goodmami/wn/docs/guides/lexicons.rst

 :lexicon: An inventory of words, senses, synsets, relations, etc. that
           share a namespace (i.e., that can refer to each other).
-:wordnet: A group of lexicons.
+:wordnet: A group of lexicons (but usually just one).
 :resource: A file containing lexicons.
 :package: A directory containing a resource and optionally some
           metadata files.
 :collection: A directory containing packages and optionally some
              metadata files.
-:project: A resource, package, or collection, particularly pertaining
+:project: A general term for a resource, package, or collection,
-          to its creation, maintenance, and distribution.
+          particularly pertaining to its creation, maintenance, and distribution.

 In general, each resource contains one lexicon.
 For large projects like the `Open English WordNet`_, that lexicon is also a wordnet on